ronixclh/WebCrawler/README.md

 https://localhost:7089/index.html
 ````

-## Running the Application Locally
+## Running the Application with Docker

 ### Step 1: Build and Run Docker Containers